MichaelVertin/ProbabilityTool/README.md

 ```
 # Setting every chance individually may be time-consuming
 # Nested ProbMaps is the ability to set a chance to have a value of another ProbMap
-# Example: There is 50% chance to roll a d6, 25% chance to roll a d4, and a 25% chance to roll nothing
+# Example: There is 50% chance to roll a d6, 25% chance to roll a d4, and a 25% chance that gaurantees 2
 # (Method 1 dooes not support using objects as dictionary keys)
 # Method 2
 nested_map = ProbMap()
 nested_map[d6] = .5
 nested_map[d4] = .25
+nested_map[2] = .25
 nested_map.display()
 ```